 Cegłowski created a Google doc and shared it on social media, then watched in wonder as dozens of anonymous fans worked together to map out features and improvements, such as the ability to choose between multiple accounts in the bookmarklet, or to subscribe to tags as well as user/tag and tag/tag combinations.
 “Having worked at large tech companies, where getting a spec written requires shedding tears of blood in a room full of people whose only goal seems to be to thwart you, and waiting weeks for them to finish, I could not believe what I was seeing,” he wrote.
 There were no tears of blood to speak of as fans collaboratively structured the doc and offered suggestions.
 And they were having fun in the process, even writing fic about an anthropomorphized Pinboard.

-There are limits to how much we can compare the practices of fanfiction communities to the work of technologists as a whole: Most websites aren’t fueled solely by extreme enthusiasm and occasional donations.
+Most websites aren’t fueled solely by extreme enthusiasm and occasional donations.

 The Pinboard example encapsulates the ethos that built and continues to power AO3—though unlike Cegłowski, a keen outsider who listened directly to the community’s needs, the technologists who built and maintain the Archive are fanfiction readers, writers, recommenders, and community members themselves.